Winter is coming… so get your strands ready with our cold weather survival guide

 Finally… Have some fun!

 Aside from festive fun, the winter also brings an opportunity to switch up your look.
-With salons set to reopen in all tiers in England on 2 December, there’s never been a better type to hit re-fresh on tired tresses.
 “After the year we’ve all had, I think it’s time for us to have a change!
-Whatever colour or cut you’ve been admiring through lockdown, now is the time to give it a go!
-What this year has taught us is to make the most of now, so why not have a chat with your hairdresser and see what would work for you!”
+Whatever colour or cut you’ve been admiring this season, now is the time to give it a go!
+Why not have a chat with your hairdresser and see what would work for you!”